FCC withdraws proposal to relax media ownership rules

 Those who favor relaxed rules argue they are necessary to let big media companies with TV-driven profits invest in and revitalize the struggling newspaper industry.
 Those who support current or tighter rules say that without restrictions, corporations might marginalize women and minorities.

-The U.S. media marketplace, in the meantime, has seen continued consolidation among newspaper and broadcast companies in part thanks to the waivers the FCC has issued in some of the biggest markets.
+The U.S. media marketplace, in the meantime, has relied on the waivers the FCC has issued in some of the biggest markets, allowing consolidation to continue among newspaper and broadcast companies.

 This year, Los Angeles Times and Chicago Tribune publisher Tribune Co announced plans to buy 19 TV stations, and the largest newspaper chain, Gannett Co Inc, announced a deal to buy Belo Corp and its 20 local TV stations.